CityofSantaMonica/mds-provider-services/db/README.md

 ## Configuration

-This container uses the following environment variables to connect to the MDS database:
+This container uses the following [environment variables][env] to connect to the MDS database:

 ```bash
 POSTGRES_HOSTNAME=server